samiuljoy/dotfiles-and-more/Readme.md

 3. Replace the bashrc and bash_aliases with the .bashrc and .bash_aliases on your home directory.

-4. Place the gtk-3.0/settings.settings.ini on $HOME/.config/gtk-3.0/settings.ini.
+4. Place the gtk-3.0/settings.ini on $HOME/.config/gtk-3.0/settings.ini.

-5. If you're using i3wm, replace the config under $HOME/.config/i3/config with the config of this repository.
+5. If you're using i3 window manager, replace the config under $HOME/.config/i3/config with the config of this repository.

 6. If you plan on using Mutt, you can replace the muttrc under $HOME/.config/mutt/muttrc with the config on mutt/muttrc of this repository.
 I've also included a gruvbox-colorscheme.muttrc for mutt.
 If you wish to use this colorscheme, you'd have to put that under $HOME/.config/mutt/ as well.